AnhaaD/p2p-carsell-raspi/README.md

 At the end of the file add below bcm2835-v4l2
-Ctrl+X , then Y to come out of nano sudo reboot
+Ctrl+X , then Y to come out of nano sudo mkdir /var/lib/motion sudo chown motion:motion /var/lib/motion
+sudo nano /etc/default/motion
+change the value to yes for the demon to run on startup sudo reboot
 ```
 Once Pi has been rebooted, paste below address on your computer browser to make sure motion is working.
 You should see live stream from your pi camera.